Create Excel and PDF documents from Plumsail Forms in Power Automate

 Templating syntax

-When creating your own templates, mind the templating language.
+If you’re creating your own template, familiarize yourself with the templating syntax.
 Plumsail Excel XLSX templates use a different approach than most other templating solutions.
 It uses a minimal amount of syntax to make your work done.

 In short, the templating engine thinks that everything between curly {{ }} brackets is variables where it will apply your specified data.
 Read this article to get familiar with the templating engine.